barbaralba's translation of the new testament

 When Herod's sister Joanne left the palace with her maids and servants to lend their support to our Jesus theater, Herod, the inbred incestuous bastard, threw John into prison.
 We considered tying Jesus down to keep him from running amok.

-When Herod had John's head cut off because of his promise he made in his drunkenness to his niece, we had to take Jesus to Ethiopia for a few weeks.
+When Herod had John’s head cut off because of his promise he made in his drunkenness to his niece/step-daughter, we had to take Jesus to Eritrea for a few moons.

-We traveled down the red sea and hiked up the cradle of man and lived in a mountain village.
-And Jesus watched our children play with the local children and let his anger bleed out of him and remember that John would be back and that there was much Jesus had to do and he had no time to hate Herod.
+We traveled down the Red Sea and hiked inland a few days and lived in a mountain village.
+And Jesus watched our children play with the local children and let his anger bleed out of him and remember that John would be back and that there was much Jesus had to do and he had no time to hate his half-brother Herod.

-And when we left Ethiopia, we knew that Jesus had infected them and that they had infected us.
+And when we left Eritrea, we knew that Jesus had infected them and that they had infected us.
 Our concept of life and time had been changed.
-Rome had been wiped out of our minds and when we returned to Palestine, Herod had been removed of his duties and replaced by yet another Herod.
+Rome had been wiped out of our minds.
+We returned to Palestine, or as my family called it, Israel and Jesus taught and raved with even more fury.

 When Jesus taught outside of the villages, great crowds would gather.
 And when they hungered, Herod's soldiers brought us bread and fish.